 Reading a Knitting Pattern

-One of the most difficult things to learn when you are a beginner is reading a knitting pattern.
+Reading a Knitting Pattern is probably one of the most confusing things you will ever have to do when you are learning how to knit.
 My daughter looked at one of my patterns yesterday and described it as 'gooble-de-gook'.
-I don't think that is a real word but it expresses her frustration quite well!
+I don't think that is a real word, but it expresses her frustration quite well!

 Do you know how to read a knitting pattern?